-- 8.7.16 Initial preliminary environmental, ecological and archaeological studies have been undertaken and data provided to tenderers.
-The tenderers will undertake further investigations and findings will form a key part of the design process.
-It is possible that additional site measures will be required though these should be minimal due to the comprehensive nature of the studies already undertaken. - 8.7.17 Borehole studies will be undertaken to monitor groundwater trends.
-The risk of pollution to groundwater is considered low and full co-operation with the Environment Agency will address this issue.
+- 8.7.15 Preliminary environmental, ecological and archaeological studies have been undertaken.
+Further investigations and findings will form a key part of the design process. - 8.7.16 Borehole studies will be undertaken to monitor groundwater trends.
+The risk of pollution to groundwater is considered low and full co-operation with the Environment Agency will be maintained.